Skip to main content

 Classes

-RUNTIME_ERROR_CLASSES, the seven members of RuntimeErrorClass:
+RUNTIME_ERROR_CLASSES, the eight members of RuntimeErrorClass:

 classifyError(code, message)